xi-ve/IdleonWeb/README.md

 - **Real-Time Updates** - See changes instantly as you configure plugins
 - **Cross-Platform** - Works on Windows, Linux, and macOS
 - **One-Click Setup** - Automated installation scripts for all platforms
+- **Plugin Categories** - Organized plugin management with categories like Character, QoL, Unlocks, and World-specific
+- **Folderized Plugins** - Support for organizing plugins in subdirectories for better organization

 ---